norman-albusberger/ViteAlpineBootstrapStarter/readme.md

 ---

-### 🛠 Best Practices with PhpStorm/WebStorm/IntelliJ IDEA
+### Best Practices with PhpStorm WebStorm IntelliJ IDEA

 1. **Vite Integration:** As of my last update, JetBrains IDEs (like PhpStorm/WebStorm) have started to provide better support for Vite.
 Ensure your IDE is updated to the latest version.